MrCocoNuat/tiny-simon/design.md

   skipping call-response and moving on to setting the next light, this is possible.
   - Next, mutation is performed.
 In impossible mode the sequence can change!
 A random light somewhere in the middle of the sequence is picked.
 Sometimes, it is changed to a different light, messing with the player's memory.
+This mode is called "impossible" for a reason!
   - Next, the call is performed.
 In sequence, the lights are lit and the notes sound, with each round going faster than the last.
-Then the function waits for no button to be pressed
+Then the function waits for no button to be pressed.
   - The response begins; the player must push the correct buttons in sequence.
 If the button pushed is correct the corresponding light is lit and the buzzer sounds for a while.
-If at any time the input is incorrect, then the game ends with a fail sound.
+If at any time the input is incorrect, then the game ends with a fail buzzer sounding.
   - If the response was passed successfully, the score increases and the next round is started.
-  This loops until score = 0, or an overflow.
+  This loops until score = 0 after an overflow.
+The score value is 8 bits, so an astounding score of 256 would be required to set this off.
+Forget about it.

 - Now, freq().